maziac/DeZog/documentation/Usage.md

 - The PC and SP are set according to the .nex file
 - The .nex file's 'entry bank' is set.
 I.e. the 16k slots are set to the banks ROM, 0, 5 and 'entry bank'.

+On the other hand, as nex file loading is mainly a copy into the emulator's memory, it does not require any ZX Next OS.
+I.e. this can simplify the overall emulator setup.

 For a full description of the .nex file format see:
 [NEX File Format](https://wiki.specnext.dev/NEX_file_format)